uxdiogenes/Dio-s-FramerJS-Utils/README.md

 # Dio's FramerJS Utils
-A FramerJS module with Dio's favorite FramerJS utility functions.
-It's a collection of useful functions to make general prototyping with Framer easier.
-For full reference, check our annotated source code in dio.coffee.
-I use [Facebook's shortcut's for framer](https://github.com/facebook/shortcuts-for-framer) too, sometimes, so these utilities overlap little with theirs.
+A collection of useful functions to make general prototyping with Framer faster and easier.
+For full reference, check the annotated source code in `dio.coffee`.

+I sometimes use [Facebook's shortcut's for framer](https://github.com/facebook/shortcuts-for-framer) too, sometimes, so these utilities overlap little with theirs.

 ## How to use with Framer Studio